We are real people

 Youth 7-11:

-1 adult:2 children maximum supervision ratio.
-We require an adult supervisor to be closely supervising their child(ren).
+1 adult : 2 children maximum supervision ratio.
+The supervisor may not climb and must be closely supervising their child(ren).

 What is belaying?